leshkin/wordcloud/README.md

 # Word Cloud

-[**WordCloud.online**](https://wordcloud.online) allows you to build a word cloud online from any text and download the resulting image.
+[**WordCloud.online**](https://wordcloud.online) is a tool to create a word cloud online from your text and download the resulting image for free.
 The words of the text are lemmatized.
 You can select colors and fonts for the displayed words.

 [![GitHub Super-Linter](https://github.com/leshkin/wordcloud.online/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)